barrelstrength/sprout-docs/sprout-import/settings-importer.md

 To add support for your custom Settings you will need to:

-1. Create an Settings Importer class that extends `barrelstrength\sproutbase\contracts\sproutimport\BaseSettingsImporter`
+1. Create an Settings Importer class that extends `barrelstrength\sproutbase\contracts\sproutimport\SettingsImporter`
 2. Register your Settings Importer

 To register your Element Importer, you can register your custom Element Importer class using the `EVENT_REGISTER_IMPORTER_TYPES` event: